example42/example42.github.io/_drafts/2017-05-22-automated-puppet-infrastructure-setup.md

 Option 2 is available, but deactivated

 Our intention is to make use of profiles within hiera for node classification.
-Adding roles on top of profiles adds another layer of complexitiy which mostly is not required.
+Adding roles on top of profiles adds another layer of complexity which mostly is not required.
 Profiles usually are parameterized classes which can fetch data from hiera using automatic data binding.

 4. Classify your master

-Adopt settings from hieradata/nodes/puppet.pos.psick.io.yaml
+Adopt settings from hieradata/nodes/puppet.foss.psick.io.yaml

     # hieradata/nodes/<master fqdn>.yaml
     ---